-Article 442(g) and (h) require institutions to disclose a number of credit quality templates.
+Article 442(a, c, d, e, f) require institutions to disclose a number of credit quality templates.
 Template CRB in annex, provides additional information on the credit quality of Crelan Group's assets.
-An overview of performing and non-performing exposures of Crelan Group at the end of 2022 is given in template CR1 in annex.
-Templates CR2, CR2a and CQ5 in annex provide information on this topic.
+An overview of performing and non-performing exposures of Crelan Group at the end of 2023 is given in template CR1 in annex.
+Template CQ5 in annex provides information on this topic.